Marissa Shubin, Practice Manager

 Candyce is married to her husband, Jon and has three children.
 She also shares her home with Nutmeg, an Eastern box turtle; Piggy and Gus, guinea pigs; Rory and Oliver Glen, cats; Tegan, border collie; and 8 ducks and chickens.
 Candyce’s interests outside of veterinary medicine include travel, reading, and spending time with her family.

-Chimacum Valley Veterinary Hospital was proud to welcome part-time Licensed Veterinary Technician, Lisa Pritchard, in February of 2019.
-She received her license from Pierce College in 1999 and has since been actively working to better the heath and lives of the patients she treats.
+We were proud to welcome part-time Licensed Veterinary Technician, Lisa, in February of 2019.
+She received her license from Pierce College in 1999 and has since been actively working to better the health and lives of the patients she treats.
 Here Lisa helps with anesthesia induction, patient maintenance, monitoring, and recovery.
 She also administers dental cleanings, x-ray examinations, diagnostic procedures, and gives assistance during surgery.
 Lisa takes her role as an LVT one step further by providing client education, as she is always willing to converse without clients about their pets and the care they receive.

 Lisa brings with her a passion for veterinary dentistry and hundreds of extra hours in classes and wet labs.
 She also possesses 20+ years of experience in veterinary care.
 She pairs her experience with a warm and gentle personality that brightens any room.
 Lisa is happy to speak with our clients and develop personal connections with each interaction.